DotTabz/Cheat-Loader-Base/README.md

 - Compiled binary `CheatLoaderV1.exe` will be found in build folder

 # Disclaimer
 I am not responsible for anything that happens when you use this software.
-Cheers.